Britain and Germany: The History of a Relationship, 1815-1990

 Module description

-We will trace 200 years of conflict and collaboration between Britain and Germany.
+In this module we will trace 200 years of conflict and collaboration between Britain and Germany.
 The Anglo-German relationship underwent a series of profound changes in the modern period, not only politically, but also socially, economically and culturally.
-This course investigates these changes.
-It will ask how historians have made sense of them and analyse key episodes from the Napoleonic Wars to the Cold War in depth.
+We will investigate these changes, ask how historians have made sense of them and analyse key episodes from the Napoleonic Wars to the Cold War in depth.

 In the first half of the twentieth century, Britain and Germany were bitter enemies.
 In the second half they became important allies.
 Yet for much of the nineteenth century they were neither joined in alliance, nor locked in conflict.
 How should we think of this relationship that has defined modern Europe?